 The willingness and ability to move around the globe is a major reason that this career either suits someone, or it doesn’t.
 The State Department asks us to serve as “worldwide available,” and they mean it.
 Although I note how well it suits can vary drastically at different points in our individual lives and careers, given our own family needs for education, medical care, elder care, and other circumstances.
 There is also a huge difference between traveling and actually coping with the day-to-day realities living and working in foreign countries for years on end.
 Just because you went somewhere once for four days doesn’t mean it would be an awesome place to serve.
 Even first world countries that at-a-glance may appear very similar to the U.S. can function very differently and you can find yourself in major unexpected culture shock.

 I think all diplomats miss home at some point, but I also think that most of us are further along the continuum of being able to cope well with it.
 Most of us pursued this career with our eyes wide open in that regard.
-We are patriots, and although we love our country, we don’t necessary have – or even want – to be there every day.
+We are patriots, and although we love our country, we don’t necessarily have – or even want – to be there every day.

 I was never going to be a person that stayed in – or permanently returned to – my hometown as an adult.
 That doesn’t mean that I am not close with my family.
 My immediate family is wonderful, low maintenance with communication expectations, and expresses a lot of love.
 I cannot thank my parents and brother enough for the unconditional love and support they give to me – not to mention the interest in all the details of my unorthodox life even when they can’t relate – which buoys me and keeps me strong.